 If the Freeze Panes button in our worksheet isn’t working, it’s probably because of one of the following:

-- When you are modify or edit your data, which allows you to make changes to a cell’s data or enter a formula.
+- When you modify or edit your data, it allows you to make changes to a cell’s data or enter a formula.
 To cancel data modifying mode, pressing the Enter or Esc key will help.

 - Your spreadsheet has been password-protected.
 Please first unprotect the worksheet before freezing the rows or columns.

-The above methods assist you to Freeze Multiple Panes in Excel.
+The above methods assist you in freezing multiple Panes in Excel.
 Hope this will help you!
 If you have any questions, suggestions, or feedback please let us know in the comment section.
-Or you can have a glance at our other articles in the ExcelDemy.com blog!